 We conducted our audits in accordance with Canadian generally accepted auditing standards.
 Those standards require that we plan and perform an audit to obtain reasonable assurance as to whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit also includes assessing the accounting principles used to enable them to express to the shareholders their opinion on the financial statements.
+Their report as auditors is set out below.